01 of 07

 Make a Fruit 'Boat' From Your Slice

 The basic citrus wheel can be folded into various shapes to make it more interesting.
-One example is to make a boat as shown in the photo for the Tequila Sunrise recipe.
+One example is to make a boat, which complements drinks like the tequila sunrise.

-To make a boat: twist the wheel to make a small funnel, then place a cherry in the middle and skewer the fruits together.
+Twist the wheel to make a small funnel, then place a cherry in the middle, and skewer the fruits together.
 The fruit boat should rest nicely on top of the ice in your drink or float in an ice-less cocktail glass.Continue to 4 of 7 below.

 04 of 07